 In Jesus Christ, and as we have faith in him, God is undoing the results of humanity’s sin.
 As the Holy Spirit works within us, a new humanity is being formed.
 The Bible doesn’t say exactly how this happens; it just says that it is being done.
+Our lives are hidden in Christ (Colossians 3:3).
 The process begins in this life and is finished in the next.

-Salvation is also described as reconciliation—the repair of our relationship with God (Romans 5:10-11; 2 Corinthians 5:18-21; Ephesians 2:16; Colossians 1:20-22).
-No longer do we resist or ignore God—we love him.
+Salvation is also described as reconciliation – the repair of our relationship with God (Romans 5:10-11; 2 Corinthians 5:18-21; Ephesians 2:16; Colossians 1:20-22).
+No longer do we resist or ignore God – we love him.
 We are changed from enemies to friends.
-And even more than friends—God says that he adopts us as his own children (Romans 8:15; Ephesians 1:5).
+Even more than friends – God says that he adopts us as his own children (Romans 8:15; Ephesians 1:5).
 We are in his family, with rights, responsibilities and a glorious inheritance (Romans 8:16-17; Galatians 3:29; Ephesians 1:18; Colossians 1:12).

 Eventually there will be no more pain and sorrow (Revelation 21:4), which means that no one will be making mistakes.
 Sin will be no more, and death will be no more (1 Corinthians 15:26).
-That goal may seem a long way off when we look at ourselves now, but the journey (just like any other journey) begins with a single step—the step of accepting Christ as Savior.
+That goal may seem a long way off when we look at ourselves now, but we can begin to experience the journey (just like any other journey) with a single step – the step of accepting Christ as Savior.
 Christ will complete the work he begins in us (Philippians 1:6).

-And in the future, we will be even more like Christ (1 Corinthians 15:49; 1 John 3:2).
+In the future, we will be even more like Christ (1 Corinthians 15:49; 1 John 3:2).
 We will be immortal, incorruptible, glorious and sinless.
 Our spiritual bodies will have supernatural powers.
 We will have a vitality, intelligence, creativity, power and love far beyond what we know now.
 The image of God, once tarnished by sin, will be restored even better than it was before.
+That is salvation.